-Strategic Priority & Budget Allocation Aim Sport Matters Targets Key Steps for 2011-2015 2.
-SUCCESSFUL ATHLETES (£29.5m) To develop a world leading high performance system to enable Northern Ireland's most talented athletes to prepare and compete internationally.
-PE12, PE14, PE15, PE17, PE20, PL23 Through the Investing in Performance Sport Programme (2009-13), we will deliver integrated investment against agreed components of each governing body plan including investment in athlete development, competition and training programmes at a national, regional and local level; provision of athlete funding to support high performance athletes and investment in performance staffing, including coaches.
+Strategic Priority & Budget Allocation Aim Sport Matters Targets Key Steps for 2012-2015 2.
+SUCCESSFUL ATHLETES (£22.6m) To develop a world leading high performance system to enable Northern Ireland's most talented athletes to prepare and compete internationally.
+PE12, PE14, PE15, PE17, PE20, PL23 Through the Investing in Performance Sport Programme (2009-13), we will deliver integrated investment against agreed components of each governing body plan including investment in athlete development (through the Athlete Investment Programme), competition and training programmes at a national, regional and local level; provision of athlete funding to support high performance athletes and investment in performance staffing, including coaches.
 A review of this programme will be undertaken to facilitate the development a new governing body investment model.
 We will continue to invest in the Sports Institute Northern Ireland and three regional Performer Development Centres to further develop and nurture Northern Ireland's talented athletes/ coaches, through a range specialist sports services and expertise.
-3. QUALITY FACILITIES (£141.3m) To develop new and improved sporting facilities which are safe, comfortable, accessible and sustainable that meet the specification and strategic needs across sports and across Northern Ireland.
-PA4, PA5, PA6, PA7, PA8, PA9, PA10, PA11, PE20, PL21, PL22, PL23, PL25 9.
-Through the Sport Matters Community Capital Programmes, we will support the refurbishment and replacement of substandard local facilities, and invest in new facilities in areas of under provision, in line with those identified within Sport Northern Ireland's latest facilities research, 'Bridging The Gap'.
-10. We will progress the construction of an Olympic and Paralympic standard 50m pool in the North Down area that will support Northern Ireland player/athlete development and be used for training and competition.
-11. We will use our knowledge, skills and expertise to support the development of three major sports stadiums to meet the strategic needs of Football, GAA and Rugby.
-12. We will provide advice and technical guidance on facility design, provision and safety management.
+3. QUALITY FACILITIES (£19.2m) To develop new and improved sporting facilities which are safe, comfortable, accessible and sustainable that meet the specification and strategic needs across sports and across Northern Ireland.
+PA4, PA5, PA6, PA7, PA8, PA9, PA10, PA11, PE20, PL21, PL22, PL23, PL25 Through the Sport Matters Community Capital Programmes, we will support the refurbishment and replacement of substandard local facilities, and invest in new facilities in areas of under provision, in line with those identified within Sport Northern Ireland's latest facilities research, 'Bridging The Gap'.
+We will progress the construction of an Olympic and Paralympic standard 50m pool in the North Down area that will support Northern Ireland player/athlete development and be used for training and competition.
+We will provide advice and technical guidance on facility design, provision and safety management.
 In addition, we will oversee and monitor the implementation of the Safety Of Sports Grounds (Northern Ireland) Order (2006).
-13. We will seek to attract 10 nations competing in the London 2012 Olympic and Paralympic Games for Pre-Games Training Camps and Events.
+We will seek to attract 10 nations competing in the London 2012 Olympic and Paralympic Games for Pre-Games Training Camps and Events.
+We will promote the Quest Facility Management accreditation to ensure sports facilities are quality accredited.